 As the North Sea is a part of the Atlantic, I have always been wondering if it holds giant bluefin tuna.
 I know that there used to be tuna in European waters, so I went ahead and contacted an international scientist and angler team that did some research on the matter.

-Research on Bluefin Tuna in the North Sea
+Are Bluefin Tuna Found in the North Sea?

 The Atlantic bluefin tuna has been absent in the North Sea for more than 50 years?
 Now, it has made an awesome return, and it might just be staying for good!